ece362-purdue/proton-labs/lab4-adc-dma/README.md

 Read [Section 12.6: DMA](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf#section_dma) and answer the following questions:

-6. (3 points) What registers need to be written to to **configure** a DMA channel for transfer?
+6. (4 points) What registers need to be written to to **configure** a DMA channel for transfer?
 Could you use the same DMA channel to repeatedly transfer data, or would you need to reconfigure it each time?
 If a repeated transfer is possible, what register bits need to be modified?

-7. (2 points) How do you **trigger**, or start, a DMA transfer given a configured DMA channel?
+7. (3 points) How do you **trigger**, or start, a DMA transfer given a configured DMA channel?

-8. (1 point) We can configure a DMA channel to **request** data from the ADC when it is ready to perform the transfer.
+8. (3 points) We can configure a DMA channel to **request** data from the ADC when it is ready to perform the transfer.
 What is the associated Data Request (DREQ) number for the ADC?
 - The concept of a DREQ number is similar to that of an interrupt number (IRQ) - they both specify the **sources** of events that can trigger a DMA transfer, or an interrupt.

 > [!IMPORTANT]